Roundoff errors in the problem of computing Cauchy principal value integrals: Estimating round-off errors

-In this section, we will show that the formula (\ref{MainFormula}) is numerically safe, i.e., we will prove that if the integral (\ref{CPint1}) is approximated numerically using the equality (\ref{MainFormula}), then the absolute error of the approximation, which results from the roundoff errors, is practically very small.
+It is quite obvious that even small changes of the values of the function~$f$ near the singularity point $\tau$ may considerably change the value of the integral (\ref{CPInt1}).
+Also, when using the formula (\ref{MainFormula}), an additional error, due to the computation of values of the functions $g$ and $h$, may appear.
+In this section, we derive estimates of the round-off errors that will allow to control the performance of an adaptive quadrature, and will provide additional information on the accuracy of the computed approximation to the integral~(\ref{CPInt1}).

-Let us denote by $\eps$ the precision of the arithmetic used, and by $g_{\eps}(x)$ and $h_{\eps}(x)$ the numerically computed values of the functions $g$ and $h$ at the point $x$.
-For a moment, we will assume that the values of the function $f$ are computed exactly.
+Let us denote by $\eps$ the precision of the arithmetic used, and by $\fl{g}(x)$ and $\fl{h}(x)$ the numerically computed values of the functions $g$ and $h$, defined in~(\ref{ghDef}), at the point~$x$ (the argument $x$, and also the parameter $\tau$, may not have the exact representation in the floating point arithmetic).
+For simplicity, we will temporarily assume that the values of the function~$f$ in (\ref{ghDef}) are computed exactly.
+We shall write $a\approx b$, if $a = b\big(1+O(\eps)\big)$, and $a\leqx b$, if $a<b$ or $a\approx b$.